-We all get sort painful muscles, and a deep, thorough massage may be your therapy of choice.
+We all get sort painful muscles, and a deep, thorough massage maybe your therapy of choice.
 But does it really diminish pain, or is it all in our heads?

-In a study from the University of Mississippi Medical Center, 40 untrained female subjects performed negatives on biceps curls until they fatigued.
+In a study from the University of Mississippi Medical Center, 40 untrained female subjects performed negatives on biceps curls until they were fatigued.
 In untrained subjects, this will definitely cause delayed-onset muscle soreness!
-Then they were treated" in one of three ways: upper-body exercise (arm cycling), massage or electrical stimulation immediately after exercise and 24 hours later.
-A control group wasn't treated.
+Then they were treated” in one of three ways: upper-body exercise (arm cycling), massage or electrical stimulation immediately after exercise and 24 hours later.
+A control group wasn’t treated.
 Researchers found that each of the four groups rated their soreness the same!
 Neither massage nor exercise decreased muscle soreness felt one day later.

 In another study, a combination of warm-up, stretching and massage was found to decrease the soreness after eccentric exercise.
 Yet the effects are hard to predict and often inconsistent.
 So does massage help or not?
 Well, with regard to a “measurable” difference in soreness, seemingly no.